-- 1. Press Page Down on your keyboard to load the next series into the viewport. - 2.
-Press Page Up on your keyboard to load the previous series into the viewport.
+1. Press Page Down on your keyboard to load the next series into the viewport.

+2. Press Page Up on your keyboard to load the previous series into the viewport.

-2.3.3.2 Cross Referencing
+2.3.3.3 Cross Referencing

-The cross hair tool enables the user to visually relate the active image and image position with that of the different series loaded in other viewports.
+The scanline define and cross hair define tools enable the user to visually relate the active image and image position with that of the different series loaded in other viewports.
 Cross referencing is visible when multiple related series are loaded.